devoworm/Digital-Bacillaria/Tutorials/TensorFlow.md

 		        xml_df.to_csv('data/{}_labels.csv'.format(directory), index=None)
 		        print ('Successfully converted xml to csv.')

-This code defines two folders: train and test, and also converts the image output from XML to csv.
+This code defines two folders: train and test, and also converts the image output from _XML_ to _csv_.

 Now you have csv file for training and testing dataset.
-Our next would be to generate our TensorFlow records from these csv files.
+Our next would be to generate our TensorFlow records from these _csv_ files.
 To proceed, you will need to install a few libraries

     from_future_import division
     from_future_import print function